mnr/writing-wip/dimensions_living_book/remotemonitor.md

 When Greta tires, or is called for a meal, she will forget these images until the next time we sit on the couch.
 I will narrate these images and the smiling people they contain.
 She won't pick this device up on her own - the pictures are meaningless without someone providing context and insight.
 By itself, this wondrous picture frame is no more significant than the clock on the wall.

-*Oh my gosh*--I've almost forgotten Thomas from Microsoft Technical Support.
+*Oh my gosh*&mdash;I've almost forgotten Thomas from Microsoft Technical Support.
 I click the hold button and bring him back on speaker phone.

 "Thomas, are you still there?"
 I hold the phone up in my right hand so Greta can see.
 It helps her attention to visualize what she is hearing.
 In my left hand is the picture frame.
 "Greta and I were just getting her computer.
 We're looking at pictures!"